smartcommunitylab/modular-app/README.md

 web-components.module.ts -> definition of the new module
 ```

-The first file defines a function for loading all the custom elements and is called in the `hello.module.ts`
+The first file defines a function for loading all the custom elements and is called in the `web-components.module.ts`

 ```
 import { defineCustomElements as WcHello } from 'la-mia-trento-hello-world/dist/loader';